 - a.
 Ensure that sufficient resources from the program are allocated for completing the monitoring detailed in this Environmental Monitoring Plan. - b.
 Coordinate with federal and local wildlife officials to identify E&T species and critical habitats near or within areas that may be affected by program activities, and inform PPQ -Environmental Compliance in Riverdale, Maryland about any protection measures and monitoring requirements. - c.
 Implement appropriate operational procedures, mitigations, and protection measures. - d.
 Prepare and verify detailed maps of the treatment blocks that identify sensitive sites in a treatment program area. - e.
-Identify monitoring sites for sampling, collect samples, record all relevant environmental and sample data, and submit samples to the CPHST Gulfport laboratory for residue analysis. - f.
+Identify monitoring sites for sampling, collect samples, record all relevant environmental and sample data, and submit samples to the Agricultural Marketing Service, National Science Laboratory (AMS-NSL) for residue analysis. - f.
 Submit information describing the sample, sampling site, and treatment to PPQ Environmental Compliance. - g.
-Complete Environmental Monitoring and Compliance Checklists for treatment programs, no later than the final treatment program within a state, sign and forward all checklists to PPQ Environmental Compliance. - h.
-Inform PPQ Environmental Compliance when priority samples are collected and the CPHST Gulfport laboratory when priority samples are shipped.
+Complete Environmental Monitoring and Compliance Checklists for treatment programs, no later than the final treatment program within a state, sign and forward all checklists to PPQ Environmental Compliance.

+h.
+Inform PPQ - Environmental Compliance when priority samples are collected and the AMS-NSL when priority samples are shipped.